mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 end
 nothing # hide
 ```
-The [`mismatch!`](@ref mismatch!) function returns the maximum values of active and reactive power injection mismatches, which are commonly used as a convergence criterion in iterative AC power flow algorithms.
+The [`mismatch!`](@ref mismatch!) function returns the maximum absolute values of active and reactive power injection mismatches, which are commonly used as a convergence criterion in iterative AC power flow algorithms.
 Note that the [`mismatch!`](@ref mismatch!) function can also be used to terminate the loop when using the Gauss-Seidel method, even though it is not required.

 !!! tip "Tip"
     To ensure an accurate count of iterations, it is important for the user to place the iteration counter after the condition expressions within the if construct.
 Counting the iterations before this point can result in an incorrect number of iterations, as it leads to an additional iteration being performed.